-Happy Easter from Vila Real de Santo Antonio, Portugal.
-Information on a day trip on the ferry to Spain.
+Vila Real de Santo Antonio, Portugal.
+Day trip ideas including a quick ferry to Spain.

 If you’re staying in the Algarve just hop the train heading East.
 Vila Real de Santo Antonio (VRSA) is the last stop so you can relax and enjoy the ride.
 I love taking the train through the Algarve.
 Faro to VRSA is a perfect ride.
 It takes about an hour and the scenery begins with the Rio Formosa preserves and the ocean and then chugs through the beautiful countryside of the East Algarve.
 You can see vineyards, olive groves, cork trees and if you’re lucky you will spot flamingos in the preserves near Castro Marim.

 Hop off the train when you reach the end of the line and head straight out of the train station.
 Walk about 5 blocks (this is south) and then turn left (East) for a few blocks until you reach the river.
 Look up and ta da you’ll be at the marina and entrance to the ferry station.

 Ferry boats leave every 30 minutes in the summer season and every hour in the off season (on the 30 minute mark from VRSA and returning from Ayamonte, Spain on the hour).

 The fee is 1.90 euros each way and you need to buy the ticket just a few minutes before boarding on each side of the river.
 Portugal doesn’t sell the Spanish tickets and Spain doesn’t sell the Portuguese tickets.

 I buy my Spain ticket as soon as I get off the ferry in Ayamonte so that I don’t have to add extra time before I board the ferry back to VRSA.